 John was the very successful author of Modern Art and Scientific Thought, Art: The Way It Is and The Complete Book of Cartooning.
 He was also an underground comic artist who published 'Fever Dreams' at Kitchen Sink Press, worked on 'The Hunting of the Snark' for Wally Wood’s Witzend and 'Maxor' for the fanzine, Fantastic Exploits.
 He was the 1975 Guest of Honor at one of the first St. Louis comic book conventions, Grafcon.
 John was the cartoonist for the first published graphic novel of Michael Moorcock’s popular fantasy hero, Elric of Melnibone.
 Best of all, after his work appeared in dozens of fanzines and underground comics in the 60s and 70s, John developed quite a fan following and simply knew “everyone in the comic biz.”

-Char and I own an extensive collection of John’s published work which will be exhibited in February 2018 at the Edwardsville Arts Center.
+Char and I own a unique collection of John’s published work which was exhibited in February 2018 at the Edwardsville Arts Center.
 I love most John’s homage to Winsor McCay’s Little Nemo in Slumberland, Mnemo Son of Little Nemo.
 The best of both sides of his brain are clearly evident.
-I will also show a project we were unable to complete together, due to his untimely death, for the revised edition of the Complete Book of Cartooning.
+I also displayed a project we were unable to complete together, due to his untimely death, for the revised edition of the Complete Book of Cartooning.
 John is well represented in the Southern Illinois University Edwardsville Art Collection on campus, as well.